Twinbeech Capital LP Sells 27,030 Shares of The Chemours Company (NYSE:CC)

 Twinbeech Capital LP trimmed its position in shares of The Chemours Company (NYSE:CC) by 61.1% in the fourth quarter, Holdings Channel reports.
 The fund owned 17,206 shares of the specialty chemicals company’s stock after selling 27,030 shares during the quarter.
 Twinbeech Capital LP’s holdings in The Chemours were worth $427,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 A number of other hedge funds have also recently added to or reduced their stakes in the business.
 Venture Visionary Partners LLC boosted its holdings in The Chemours by 3.9% during the fourth quarter.
 Venture Visionary Partners LLC now owns 11,669 shares of the specialty chemicals company’s stock valued at $289,000 after acquiring an additional 435 shares during the period.
-Koshinski Asset Management Inc. bought a new stake in shares of The Chemours in the fourth quarter valued at about $498,000.
-Measured Wealth Private Client Group LLC lifted its stake in shares of The Chemours by 4.5% in the fourth quarter.
-Measured Wealth Private Client Group LLC now owns 14,169 shares of the specialty chemicals company’s stock valued at $351,000 after buying an additional 615 shares during the period.
+Koshinski Asset Management Inc. bought a new stake in The Chemours during the fourth quarter valued at about $498,000.
+Measured Wealth Private Client Group LLC boosted its holdings in The Chemours by 4.5% during the fourth quarter.
+Measured Wealth Private Client Group LLC now owns 14,169 shares of the specialty chemicals company’s stock valued at $351,000 after acquiring an additional 615 shares during the period.
 Arkadios Wealth Advisors bought a new stake in shares of The Chemours in the fourth quarter valued at about $25,000.
 Finally, ProShare Advisors LLC lifted its stake in shares of The Chemours by 8.6% in the third quarter.
 ProShare Advisors LLC now owns 17,816 shares of the specialty chemicals company’s stock valued at $373,000 after buying an additional 1,416 shares during the period.
 Institutional investors own 74.74% of the company’s stock.

-The Chemours (NYSE:CC) last announced its quarterly earnings data on Wednesday, February 10th.
-The specialty chemicals company reported $0.61 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.36 by $0.25.
+The Chemours (NYSE:CC) last issued its quarterly earnings results on Wednesday, February 10th.
+The specialty chemicals company reported $0.61 earnings per share for the quarter, beating analysts’ consensus estimates of $0.36 by $0.25.
 The Chemours had a negative net margin of 2.35% and a positive return on equity of 46.27%.
-The firm had revenue of $1.30 billion for the quarter, compared to analysts’ expectations of $1.25 billion.
+The business had revenue of $1.30 billion during the quarter, compared to analyst estimates of $1.25 billion.
 On average, sell-side analysts expect that The Chemours Company will post 1.72 EPS for the current year.

 The firm also recently disclosed a quarterly dividend, which was paid on Monday, March 15th.
 Shareholders of record on Friday, February 26th were paid a $0.25 dividend.
 The ex-dividend date of this dividend was Thursday, February 25th.
 This represents a $1.00 dividend on an annualized basis and a yield of 3.55%.
 The Chemours’s payout ratio is presently 39.84%.